kubermatic/docs/content/kubermatic/main/tutorials-howtos/applications/add-remove-application-version/_index.en.md

 {{% /notice %}}

 ## How to delete a version from an ApplicationDefinition
-Deleting a version from `ApplicationDefinition` will trigger the deletion of all `ApplicationInstallation` that reference this version!
+Deleting a version from `ApplicationDefinition` will trigger the deletion of all `ApplicationInstallations` that reference this version!
 It guarantees that only desired versions are installed in user clusters, which is helpful if a version contains a critical security breach.
 Under normal circumstances, we recommend following the deprecation policy to delete a version.

 ### Deprecation policy